-Image a vector space where two points P and P exist, then there’s a unique translation of the plane that maps P to P which means that the space of translations in the plane can be identified with a set of vectors that exist in the plane, composition of translation correspond to addition of vectors e.g. PP=PP+PP
+Imagine a vector space where two points P and P exist.
+Then, there’s a unique translation of the plane that maps P to P. This means that the space of translations in the plane can be identified with a set of vectors that exist in the plane.
+The composition of translations corresponds to the addition of vectors, e.g., PP=PP+PP.

 affine space